GingerDev0/HackerWars-Log-Cleaner/README.md

 ## Usage

 Once installed, the script automatically executes on any page under `https://hackerwars.io/*`.
+Use the "Status" dropdown in the navigation to:
-Monitor the status container (integrated into the site's navigation or appended to the body) for updates regarding log clearance and alert handling.
+- Monitor updates regarding log clearance and alert handling.
+- Toggle the auto log clearing feature on or off as needed.

 ## Troubleshooting